 - Packing List

 LC is an arrangement whereby the issuing bank can act on the request and instruction of the applicant (importer) or on their own behalf.
 Under an LC arrangement, the issuing bank can make a payment to (or to the order of) the beneficiary (that is, the exporter).
 Alternatively, the issuing bank can accept the bills of exchange or draft that are drawn by the exporter.
 The issuing bank can also authorize advising or nominated banks to pay or accept bills of exchange.

 There are various fees and reimbursements involved when it comes to LC.
+In most cases, the payment under the letter of credit is managed by all parties.
 The fees charged by banks may include:

 Opening charges, including the commitment fees, charged upfront, and the usance fee that is charged for the agreed tenure of the LC.

 Retirement charges are payable at the end of the LC period.
 They include an advising fee charged by the advising bank, reimbursements payable by the applicant to the bank against foreign law-related obligations, the confirming bank’s fee, and bank charges payable to the issuing bank.